Diet Drinks' secret ingredient found in breast milk – what does it mean for babies?

 Summary

 This study looked at whether two common low-calorie sweeteners (sucralose and acesulfame-potassium) pass from a mother's diet into her breast milk and then into her baby's blood.
-82 breastfeeding mothers drank a diet beverage, and researchers measured sweetener levels in their milk and blood over 72 hours, plus a single sample from their infants.
-The goal was to gather data to design larger studies on the health effects of early-life exposure to these sweeteners.
+82 breastfeeding mothers drank a diet beverage containing these sweeteners, and researchers measured the sweetener levels in their milk and blood over 72 hours, plus a single sample from each baby.
+The goal was to gather data to help design larger studies on the health effects of early-life exposure to these sweeteners.

 Disclaimer